Locations

 Azure: Cloud Cost Management and Planning Strategies

-Azure usage under an EA can be a major cost center, but it also offers some of the biggest opportunities for cost savings through careful planning and technical optimizations.
+Azure usage under an EA can be a significant cost center, but it also presents some of the largest opportunities for cost savings through careful planning and technical optimization.

 Since Azure is usage-based, renewal aims to secure the best pricing for your expected consumption and manage that consumption efficiently.